stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 10. The next polled `MSP2_INAV_STATUS` reports that the only blocker is "Geozone" (expected for this scenario).
 In particular "RCLink" is _NOT_ a blocker.
 11. The user closed the MSP port, ending the experiment.

+Some of the text is changed in later versions, but the flow is the same.

 ### mwp settings